homobel/makebird-node/readme.md

 Makebird is a build tool for languages without modular system.

 Makebird projects has representation in context tree.
 This tree may be distributed in file system.
-Contexts can be included or excluded in result text via base tokens that can be added by owner or by other developers.
+Contexts can be included or excluded in result text via base tokens that can be added by owner or by other developers (this behaviour is optional).

 ## Usage